 Having clarity around your finances is crucial to your financial success.
 It is important to understand what your financial needs are and then to create a financial plan to meet them.

-Without understanding what is needed, it is difficult to achieve financial security.
-Once you do understand what you need to have a healthy financial life, then you can create goals to better your financial situation.
+Without understanding what is needed, it can be extremely difficult to achieve financial security.
+Actually, it can be next to impossible.
+Once you have a good understanding of what you need to have a healthy financial life, you can then create goals to improve your financial situation.

 The Benefits of Financial Planning